-While you may need to make a greater initial investment to purchase more inventory or ship units to additional locations than you would with only one fulfillment center, there are cost savings to be realized elsewhere.
+While you may need to make a greater initial investment to purchase more inventory or ship units to additional locations than you would with only one fulfilment centre, there are cost savings to be realised elsewhere.

 When you ship from only one warehouse, it can take a long time to reach your end customer.
 A longer time in transit can prevent your customers from buying from you in the first place or making a repeat purchase.
 Additionally, high shipping costs are one of the top reasons for shopping cart abandonment.

 Storing inventory closer to your customers helps lower shipping costs, because orders will travel a shorter distance.
 It is almost always less expensive to ship an order 30 km than 3,000 km.
-Of course, having access to a 3PL’s network of ecommerce fulfillment centers lets you use multiple facilities without paying for the infrastructure, staff, and equipment yourself.
+Of course, having access to a 3PL’s network of ecommerce fulfilment centres lets you use multiple facilities without paying for the infrastructure, staff, and equipment yourself.

 “With ShipBob, we have the option to use more of their warehouses to further reduce shipping costs.
 Because they have a lot of people to handle our orders and additional warehouses we can expand into, we can scale up with ease as we continue to grow quickly.
 If we ran our own warehouse, it would be much harder to hire people and we’d inevitably outgrow the space.”